-The Born Project
+The Born Project: About the Project

 The Born Project is a multimedia, communal exhibition that celebrates individual identities while highlighting our potential to degender modern fashion.
 Through photography, film, dance and textiles, it explores the often hidden human experience as it relates to our gender expression.
 Gender has been constructed in fashion to produce a uniform system.
 There is a silent dictate that occurs simply by positioning certain cuts, colors and sizes within specific departments: male and female attire.
 With little appetite for risk in an industry catering to a mass market, clothing is designed to serve the conventions of the gender binary.